AboFawaz305/holberton-portfolio-project/stage3/README.md

 - As a User I want to Link multiple emails to my account so that can join multiple private groups from deferent university
 - As a Admin I want Users emails to be verified so that i can trust there email ownership
 - As a Group administrator I want to restrict group access for student with access to emails with specific domains so that I keep the group access private for students of this email domain
-- As a learner I want to log in using my email and password so that I can access my personal dashboard.
+- As a User I want to log in using my email and password so that I can access my account.
 - As an admin I want to create and publish new courses so that learners can access updated content.
 #### Should have
-- As a student I want to browse all university groups so that I can find my university's group.
+- As a Student I want to Browse all university groups so that I can Find my university's group.
-- As a learner I want to search for courses by name or keyword so that I can quickly find the course I am looking for.
+- As a Student I want to Search for groupes by name or keyword so that I can Quickly find the group I am looking for.
-- As a learner I want to download course attachments so that I can use them while practicing.
+- As a Student I want to Download course resources so that I can use them while practicing for my exam.
 #### Could Have
-- As a learner I want to save a course to my favorites so that I can return to it easily anytime.
+- As a Student I want to save a group to my favorites so that I can return to it easily anytime.
 #### Won't have
-- As a learner I want to watch lessons in a short and clear format so that I can learn without spending too much time.
+- As a Student I want to watch lessons in a short and clear format so that I can learn without spending too much time.
-- As a learner I want to see my progress in each course so that I know how much I have completed.
+- As a Student I want to see my progress in each course so that I know how much I have completed.
-- As a learner I want to rate the course after finishing it so that I can provide helpful feedback.
+- As a Student I want to rate the course after finishing it so that I can provide helpful feedback.
-- As a learner I want to receive a certificate after completing a course so that I can use it in my professional profile.
+- As a Student I want to receive a certificate after completing a course so that I can use it in my professional profile.
-- As an admin I want to manage learner accounts so that I can provide support when needed.
+- As an Admin I want to manage learner accounts so that I can provide support when needed.

 ### Mockups
 <img width="1589" height="599" alt="Screenshot 2025-12-07 at 2 31 06 AM" src="https://github.com/user-attachments/assets/893dd832-e723-4350-b3f0-b628b4f965aa" />